GSA/open-gsa-redesign/_apidocs/sam-entity-extracts-api.md

    * This extract contains the same information as the Entity Management Public Data Package, plus data elements which are classified as For Official Use Only (FOUO).
    * The monthly extract is published on the first Sunday of the month and contains all active registrations plus registrations with an expiration date within the past 6 months.
    * The daily extract is an incremental file which is published 5 days a week (Tuesday – Saturday) and contains all new, updated, and deactivated registrations since the previous daily file.
-   * End user needs to create system account with FOUO access roles and procure an API_KEY to access these extracts.
+   * End user needs to create a system account with FOUO access roles and procure an API_KEY to access these extracts.
    * Daily ASCII (Default): SAM_FOUO_DAILY_YYYYMMDD.ZIP<br />
 	 Daily UTF-8: SAM_FOUO_UTF-8_DAILY_YYYYMMDD.ZIP<br />
 	 Monthly ASCII (Default): SAM_FOUO_MONTHLY_YYYYMMDD.ZIP<br />